Primitive Christianity Revived, Again

 The inaugural blog post at the newly-launched Quaker Libertarians site recently went live:

 National Quaker organizations have the unfortunate tendency to address war spending from the perspective of budget realignment or reallocation.
-This approach puts forth the false notion that national…Continue
+This approach puts forth the false notion that national governments sit atop vast reserves of wealth that should…Continue

 Added by Andrew Swartley Cohen on 3rd mo.
 17, 2014 at 11:27am — No Comments